eddycharly/terraform-provider-kops/docs/resources/cluster.md

 - `monitor_aggregation` - (Optional) - String - MonitorAggregation sets the level of packet monitoring.
 Possible values are "low", "medium", or "maximum".<br />Default: medium.
 - `bpfct_global_tcp_max` - (Optional) - Int - BPFCTGlobalTCPMax is the maximum number of entries in the TCP CT table.<br />Default: 524288.
 - `bpfct_global_any_max` - (Optional) - Int - BPFCTGlobalAnyMax is the maximum number of entries in the non-TCP CT table.<br />Default: 262144.
-- `preallocate_bpf_maps` - (Optional) - Bool - PreallocateBPFMaps reduces the per-packet latency at the expense of up-front memory allocation.<br />Default: true.
+- `preallocate_bpf_maps` - (Required) - Bool - PreallocateBPFMaps reduces the per-packet latency at the expense of up-front memory allocation.<br />Default: true.
 - `sidecar_istio_proxy_image` - (Optional) - String - SidecarIstioProxyImage is the regular expression matching compatible Istio sidecar istio-proxy<br />container image names.<br />Default: cilium/istio_proxy.
 - `cluster_name` - (Optional) - String - ClusterName is the name of the cluster.
 It is only relevant when building a mesh of clusters.
 - `to_fqdns_dns_reject_response_code` - (Optional) - String - ToFqdnsDNSRejectResponseCode sets the DNS response code for rejecting DNS requests.<br />Possible values are "nameError" or "refused".<br />Default: refused.